 Amal Elhawrani BEng Electromechanical Engineering, 2015

-Graduate Electrical and Power Engineer at London Underground
+Electrical Engineer at Transport for London

-"I was attracted to studying at The University of Southampton because it has a world class reputation but offered fantastic flexibility to me as a mature student.
+"I was attracted to studying at the University of Southampton because it has a world class reputation but offered fantastic flexibility to me as a mature student.

 Graduate employers are keen to employ ECS students because it has a worldwide reputation for high calibre students that get a good mix of practical, design and project work

 "I knew I wanted to do engineering, but I didn’t have Maths A Level so I worked with the engineering staff at Southampton to do some pre-testing and then applied to do a foundation year, which gave me all the maths and engineering basics to get me to beyond A level standard in a really structured way.
 The foundation year opened up the opportunity to do any of the fantastic range of engineering degrees on offer at Southampton and that flexibility is what really appealed to me.

 "The strength of my course was the balance between design and practical work.
 The facilities are state of the art and the lecturers are highly published leading researchers, so you are learning from the best in the world with the most up to date knowledge and techniques.
 The reputation for being world class, and to be able to say I was part of that, was really important to me.

 "The projects on my course were very exciting.
 In our group project we made a Line Follower robot that would follow along a track.
 This is a competition that has been running not just within the University but worldwide for a number of years, so we were all very competitive with each other to try and beat the previous students’ records.